andyhorn/simple_routes/README.md

 #### DataRoute generation

-If you need to redirect to a DataRoute, or otherwise need the complete path for a DataRoute, you must use the `populatedWith` method to populate the route's template parameters.
+If you need the full path of a DataRoute, such as for generating a link or redirect, you will still use the `fullPath` method, but it will require an instance of your route's data class.

 For example, given the following route: